osrf/gazebo_tutorials/hydra/tutorial.md

 ~~~

 It is time to run Gazebo and use the Hydra's right joystick to move the sphere.
-Do not forget to plug your Hydra and them:
+Do not forget to plug your Hydra, and then:

 ~~~
 gazebo worlds/hydra_demo.world